-You must be enrolled as a student member of the SRA.
-The part-time contract is most suitable if you have difficulty with funding, as it allows you to earn money as you complete your course.
+Part-time training positions are most suitable if you have difficulty with funding, as it allows you to earn money as you complete your course.
 It is appropriate, therefore, if you have been unable to secure funding for either the law degree or the LPC.

 Obligations on the training establishment

 With the removal of the minimum salary as of 1 August 2014, the requirement on employers in terms of trainee salaries will be to pay trainees at least the main rate for employees under the National Minimum Wage Regulations – currently £6.50 an hour.

 The remainder of the responsibilities and obligations during the period of training are the same as for full-time training positions.

 You can also serve under a training position on a part-time basis, in the same way as any other employee would work part-time.
 The period of training must not exceed four years and can not be less than would be served by a trainee in full-time employment under a two-year period of recognised training.